squid-cache/squid-cache.github.io/Features/Authentication.rst

-== Test Squid with auth ===
+=== Test Squid with auth ===

-  *Internet Explorer, Mozilla, FireFox:
+ * Internet Explorer, Mozilla, FireFox:
    Test browsing through squid with a NTLM capable browser.
 If logged into the domain, a password prompt should NOT pop up.
    Confirm the traffic really is being authorized by tailing access.log.
    The domain\username should be present.

-  *Netscape, Mozilla ( < 1.4), Opera...:
+ * Netscape, Mozilla ( < 1.4), Opera...:
    Test with a NTLM non-capable browser.
 A standard password dialog should appear.

    Entering the domain should not be required if the user is in the default domain and "winbind use default domain = yes" is set in smb.conf.
-Otherwise, the username must be entered in "domain+username" format.
-(where + is the domain separator set in smb.conf)
+Otherwise, the username must be entered in "domain+username" format. (where + is the domain separator set in smb.conf)

 If no usernames appear in access.log and/or no password dialogs appear